Kindergarten is a magical year at Carlthorp School as children embrace the transition from preschool to an elementary classroom experience.

 Elizabeth began her career as a kindergarten teacher, transitioned to developing and teaching elementary science programs at several Los Angeles schools, and returned full circle to kindergarten, a magical time of discovery and exploration.
 Elizabeth aims to inspire children to pursue a lifetime of learning and to create a classroom where each child feels known and cherished.

-In her spare time, Elizabeth enjoys spending time with her three teenage daughters, solves crossword puzzles, plays tennis, and practices Italian every day on Duolingo.
+In her spare time, Elizabeth enjoys spending time with her three teenage daughters, solving crossword puzzles, playing tennis, and practicing Italian every day on Duolingo.

 • Caitlin Schriefer